oasis10702/daily-drinks/README.md

 - `add` and `delete` drink order
 - `edit` drink order
+- `increase` and `decrease` drink order counts

 ## How to use

 - fill the form if you want to add new drink order
 - click the delete icon to delete drink order
 - click the edit icon to edit drink order
+- click the decrease icon and increase icon to control drink order counts

 ## Description